-If you want to reduce the overfitting or variance of your model, you use bagging.
-If you are looking to reduce underfitting or bias, you use boosting.
-If you want to increase predictive accuracy, use stacking.
+If you want to reduce the overfitting or variance of your model, you use bagging and if you are looking to reduce underfitting or bias, you use boosting.
+However, if you want to increase predictive accuracy, use stacking.

 Bagging and boosting both works with homogeneous weak learners.
 Stacking works using heterogeneous solid learners.

 All three of these methods can work with either classification or regression problems.

 One disadvantage of boosting is that it is prone to variance or overfitting.
 It is thus not advisable to use boosting for reducing variance.
 Boosting will do a worse job in reducing variance as compared to bagging.

 On the other hand, the converse is true.
 It is not advisable to use bagging to reduce bias or underfitting.
 This is because bagging is more prone to bias and does not help reduce bias.

 Stacked models have the advantage of better prediction accuracy than bagging or boosting.
 But because they combine bagged or boosted models, they have the disadvantage of needing much more time and computational power.
 If you are looking for faster results, it’s advisable not to use stacking.
 However, stacking is the way to go if you’re looking for high accuracy.

 Bagging, boosting and stacking are important for ensuring the accuracy of models.
 They can help prevent undesirable consequences caused by inaccurate models.
 Below are some of the key takeaways from the article:

 - Ensemble learning combines multiple machine learning models into a single model.
 The aim is to increase the performance of the model.